-Discussions are currently under way on this subject between the Central Electricity Board (CEB), the sole electricity supplier on the island, and the Indian company Suzlon Energy Ltd, with the aim of creating an electricity generation park in the area. from wind farms in Bigara, in the center of the island
+Discussions are currently underway on this subject between the Central Electricity Board (CEB), the sole electricity supplier on the island, and the Indian company Suzlon Energy Ltd, with the aim of creating a new electricity generation park. from wind farms in Bigara, in the center of the island

 "This electricity generation park will include about twenty wind turbines with a production capacity of 25 megawatts.
 But the electricity produced will depend on the speed of the winds in the region, "he said.

 Wind power is not new in Mauritius where a wind turbine had been installed in Grand Bassin, in the south, in 1987, with the help of the United Nations Development Program (UNDP) before being abandoned after 17 months of operation due to a spare parts supply problem.